hunteke/temoa/docs/source/Documentation.rst

 process in a given time slice (see equation :eq:`Activity`).
-At this time, one potential "gotcha" is that for a process with multiple inputs or outputs, there is no attempt to reconcile energy units: Temoa assumes all inputs are comparable, and as no understanding of units.
+At this time, one potential "gotcha" is that for a process with multiple inputs or outputs, there is no attempt to reconcile energy units: Temoa assumes all inputs are comparable, and has no understanding of units.
 The onus is on the modeler to ensure that all inputs and outputs have similar units.

-The Capacity variable is used in the default objective function as the amount of capacity of a process to build.
+The Capacity variable is used in the objective function as the amount of capacity of a process to build.
 It is indexed for each process, and Temoa constrains the Capacity variable to at least be able to meet the Activity of that process in all time slices in which it is active :eq:`Capacity`.